 In its more advanced stages, diabetes can lead to vision loss and problems with peripheral neuropathy (nerve damage), especially in your feet.

-This is why it’s important to keep up with your regular medical care at Rochester Primary Care so that Drs.
-Surendran and Romadan can spot the early signs and take action.
+This is why it’s important to keep up with your regular medical care at Rochester Primary Care so that Dr. Surendran can spot the early signs and take action.